Jerry Lawler: Northeast Wrestling (2002–2022)

-Since 2002, Lawler has wrestled for Northeast Wrestling.
-His first match was on November 9, 2002 when he defeated Syxx-Pac.
+For twenty years, Lawler has worked for Northeast Wrestling based in Massachusetts.
+His first match was on November 9, 2002, when he defeated Syxx-Pac.

 On April 30, 2005, he defeated King Kong Bundy with special guest referee Mick Foley in Bristol, Connecticut.

 From 2006 to 2007, he feuded with former WWE wrestler Romeo Roselli.

 On January 15, 2011, he defeated Tommy Dreamer in a cage match.
 Then on October 1, 2011, he defeated Terry Funk in a No Disqualification No Holds Barred match.

-In 2013, he returned to Northeast after a heart attack from 2012 where he defeated Matt Striker on September 21.
+In 2013, he returned to Northeast after a heart attack in 2012 where he defeated Matt Striker on September 21.

 On August 25, 2017, he lost to NEW Heavyweight Champion Cody Rhodes in Pittsfield, Massachusetts.

 From 2015 to 2019, he has been feuding with Brian Anthony.
-Lawler would team with Keith Youngblood defeating Anthony Battle and Daniel Evans on April 26, 2019 for the NEW Tag Team titles.
+Lawler would team with Keith Youngblood defeating Anthony Battle and Daniel Evans on April 26, 2019, for the NEW Tag Team titles.
 They dropped the tiles to Brian Anthony and Daniel Evans on August 17.

 On August 14, 2021, Lawler defeated Enzo Amore in a Casket match in Poughkeepsie, New York.

+Lawler's last Northeast match was on September 9, 2022 teaming with Erick Rowan defeating Elijah Dean and Zach Nystorm.